ReneOlsthoorn/Ground/README.md

 With the special #template directive, the programmer can choose a generation template.
 The default is console.
 See the directory Templates for the console.fasm template.

+### include a file
+With the #include directive, you can include DLL definitions or other code into your sourcefile

 ### Only 64-bit
 The AMD Opteron in 2003 was the first x86 processor to get 64-bit extensions.
 Although AMD was much smaller than Intel, they created the x86-64 standard.
 We are now 20+ years later and everybody has a 64 bit processor.
 Since Windows 7,